sphuber/aiida-shell/docs/source/howto.rst

 By default the shell command ran by ``launch_shell_job`` will be executed on the localhost, i.e., the computer where AiiDA is running.
 However, AiiDA also supports running commands on remote computers.
 See the `AiiDA's documentation <https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/run_codes.html#how-to-set-up-a-computer>`__ for instructions to setting up and configuring a remote computer.
-To specify what computer to use for a shell command, pass it as an option to the ``metadata`` keyword:
+To specify what computer to use for a shell command, pass it as a key to the ``metadata`` argument:

 .. code-block:: python